Steel Force: Ride experience

-The train departs the station entering a slight decline into the lift hill.
-After reaching the top, the train enters the first drop of 205 ft, reaching a maximum vertical angle of 61 degrees.
-At the bottom of the first drop, riders pass through a tunnel and into a camelback hill.
-The train then ascends a third hill, which doubles as the entrance to the downward helix turnaround.
-After the helix, the train enters a mid-course brake run, before entering the ride's finale – a series of three back-to-back airtime hills and a double-up.
-The first airtime hill in this series features a tunnel, and an on-ride camera snaps photos at the bottom of the second.
-Following the double-up element, the train passes over the entrance plaza and enters the final brake run before returning to the station.
+The train departs the station, entering a slight decline followed by a slight left turn leading into the chain lift hill, ascending 200 ft.
+At the top, the train drops down 205 ft at a 61-degree angle.
+At the bottom of the first drop, the train passes through the first of the two tunnels, each 120 ft in length.
+The train then enters a 161 ft camelback hill, where riders experience airtime.
+The train then ascends another hill, before descending into a 510° downward helix.
+Upon exiting the helix, the train enters a decline into a slight left turn, and ascends into the mid-course brake run, before entering a series of three consecutive airtime hills and a double-up.
+The train passes through the second tunnel before the second of these hills, and a camera takes on-ride photos at the bottom of this hill before the third hill.
+Following the double-up element, the train makes a slight left over the base of the lift hill, leading into the final brake run, before making a 180° turn to the right to return to the station.